Everett-Coleman/Preposal-and-Github-Lab/README.md

 ## What idea(s) do you have for your final project?

-Detailed Blackjack game, GB studio game, A discord bot, Evolved Space War pygame, NonProfit Website
+Detailed Blackjack game

 ## If you plan to collaborate with one or two classmates, what are their names?

-None as of now
+Kaili & Michael
 ## Do you have any questions of your own?